 She graduated from Berklee College of Music summa cum laude in 2015.
 She is currently a teaching assistant in the MA degree program at the University of Iowa, and studies composition with Jean-François Charles.

-Hongwei Cai (b.1988), a Chinese composer and pianist, is currently a third-year Ph.D. student in music composition at the University of Iowa.
-He holds a research assistantship with the Center for New Music.
-He has composed for various ensembles and his works have been premiered by renowned musicians including the JACK Quartet.
-He is active as both composer and pianist in the Midwest Composers’ Symposium, the Exchange of Midwest Collegiate Composers, and the Composers’ Workshop at the University of Iowa.
+Hongwei Cai (b.1988), a Chinese composer and pianist, is currently a Ph.D. candidate in music composition at the University of Iowa, where he holds a teaching assistantship with the Center for New Music.
+He has composed for various ensembles, and his works have been performed by the University of Cincinnati Collage-Conservatory of Music Chamber Orchestra, the University of Iowa Center for New Music, and the JACK Quartet.
+He has been active as both a composer and a pianist in the Midwest Composers’ Symposium, the Exchange of Midwest Collegiate Composers, and for Composers’ Workshop concerts at the University of Iowa.
 Hongwei Cai received his MM degree in composition at Oklahoma City University and a BM degree in composition from Shenyang Conservatory of Music (China).
 His teachers have included David Gompper, Josh Levine, Edward Knight, and Shenglin Jiang (China).

 Carlos Cotallo Solares